Buildings and Industry - Energy Efficiency¶

 Increase or decrease the energy efficiency of buildings, appliances, and other machines.
 Energy efficiency includes things like building well-insulated homes and reducing the amount of energy factories use.
 Energy efficient practices can save money through reduced energy needs as well as improve the health of people in those buildings.

-- Individuals and businesses changing their behavior to insulate buildings, purchase energy efficient technologies (motors, lighting, appliances, servers, HVAC systems), and conserve energy.
+- Individuals and businesses insulating buildings, purchasing energy efficient technologies (motors, lighting, appliances, servers, HVAC systems), and conserving energy.

 - Government policies such as tax breaks and performance standards to incentivize energy efficient products and practices.

 - Research and development into high efficiency technologies.

 - Energy efficiency of buildings and industry is high leverage.
 It leads to less energy use, which leads to coal, oil, and gas being used.
 It also saves families, business, and communities money.